 Core engineering principles

-The book starts with fundamentals: SRP, separation of concerns, resilient CSS/JS structure, and component design as long-lived contracts.
+It starts from the foundation: SRP, separation of concerns, mature CSS/JS structure, and component design as long-lived contracts rather than throwaway widgets.

 Testing, documentation, and scale

-The final part connects testing, design systems, and operations into one architecture model for multi-team frontend development.
+The final part pulls testing, design systems, and operations into one architecture model — the kind that holds up when several teams build at once.

 Architecture as an operating model

-- Design — designing a system in which all front-end developers will work
+- Design — creating the system in which all frontend developers will work.

-The chapter on the Red Hat process reveals schema-driven design system, which became the basis for a scalable design system:
+The chapter on the Red Hat process shows a schema-driven design system that became a foundation for a scalable component library:

 | Component | Purpose |